 Over the course of the holiday many traditional games such as Yut and Jegi Chagi are often played and kite flying is also popular.
 If visiting a Folk Village or historic site neolltwigi, or see-saw jumping, and geune ttwigi, or rope swinging, were also traditional holiday pastimes.
 Families enjoy chatting, reminiscing, telling family stories and just spending quality multi-generational time together.

-2018 will be the year of the brown, earth dog.
-(To learn more about the Chinese/Korean zodiac watch for my next post.)
+2019 will be the year of the brown, earth pig.
+(To learn more about the Chinese/Korean zodiac click here.)
 The year has general attributes and then added ones for each zodiac sign.
-In general in will be a good money year, but not so good for health, so eat well and exercise.
-It will be happy and sad, but overall good.
+In general Pig years are usually happy years, and great years to make new friends.
+An auspicious year.

 Have a great day everyone.

 You may also enjoy Beolcho: A Korean Tradition Of Maintaining Ancestral Grave Mounds, and Your Horoscope In Korea.